omnivore-app/docs.omnivore/docs/integrations/logseq.md

 - rawDateRead: The date the article was read in your perferrred date format
 - state: The state of the article, for example `READING` or `COMPLETED`
 - wordsCount: The number of words in the article
-- readLength: The length of time it took to read the article
+- readLength: The length of time it took to read the article in minutes

 Default article template: